heutelbeck/sapl-policy-engine/sapl-coverage-api/README.md

 # SAPL Coverage API

-This is a utility library used by [sapl-test](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-test) and the [sapl-maven-plugin](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-maven-plugin) for gathering information about policy code coverage.
+This API is a utility library used by [sapl-test](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-test) and the [sapl-maven-plugin](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-maven-plugin) for gathering information about policy code coverage.

-The main interfaces for this API are defined in the `CoverageHitReader.java` and `CoverageHitWriter.java`.
+The classes `CoverageHitReader.java` and `CoverageHitWriter.java` define the primary interfaces for this API.

-Currently there is only one implementation `CoverageHitAPIFile.java` of the the API writing and reading the SAPL coverage hits to/from files on the local filesystem.
-Normally it uses the `target/` path in a standard Maven project structure.
+The only implementation of the API is `CoverageHitAPIFile.java`, writing and reading the SAPL coverage hits to/from files on the local filesystem.
+It usually uses the `target/` path in a standard Maven project structure.